Cleanroom Medical Device Cleaning Equipment Background

 Customer demand was up, production was hitting record levels and the company was growing.
 New manufacturing processes and lines were needed to keep up with demand – including a new medical device cleaning and passivating line.
-In their clean room….In their already tightly packed clean room.
+The new line needed to be added to their clean room…their already tightly-packed clean room.

 How This Automatic Parts Washer is Different

 Unlike every other parts washing and passivating system on the market, the E992 moves the solution not the parts.
 By moving the solutions and not the parts, only the processing tank is in the clean room and all four of the fluid storage tanks (alkaline wash, acid passivation and two DI rinse tanks) sit in the storage area next door to the clean room.